 Looking to the future, I’d like to outline a more economical approach, which will produce instant results and satisfaction.
 I have witnessed this “gold mine” deliver phenomenal results.
 Here are the steps to follow:

 1. Create a benchmark

 How many cows in your herd are actually lame?
 A great and economical way to determine this number is by trimming (or having trimmed) all animals in the group.
 Also, make sure you have a preventive trimming program in place.
 This is something you should discuss with a professional hoof trimmer.

-Proceed by spraying the back feet of every single cow with Hoof-Sol Liquid on a weekly basis.
+Weekly spraying sessions on the back feet of every single cow are a great benchmarking tool.
 During these spraying sessions, select all lame animals and schedule a check-up for the next day.
 You should do this spraying every week to ensure proper coverage until you gain full control.

 2. Understand the cause of lameness

 There are infectious and non-infectious hoof diseases.

 Non-infectious diseases are:

 The treatment and management for each group is different.
 So, the cause of lameness at your neighbours’ is not necessarily the one you are dealing with.

 3. Use a sharp hoof knife to trim a foot properly